 Please note it is subject to LTV being continued to be maintained with respect to the shares pledged and principal outstanding.

 For valuation, the price of your shares is updated in the Bajaj Finserv app/ BFL portal every 5 minutes.

 Interest on a loan against shares facility is payable monthly.

 No. The interest is charged only on the loan amount that you have drawn down or the outstanding loan amount.

 The interest cycle is calculated from the 7th day of each calendar month to the 6th day of the succeeding month.
 Interest due towards a loan against shares is generated on the 7th of every month.

 Loan to Value ratio or LTV is the ratio of the loan amount outstanding to the value of pledged shares.
 50% LTV is always required to be maintained for loan against shares facility.
 LTV is subject to changes in regulations.
 Any shortfall in the maintenance of the 50% LTV occurring on account of movement in the share prices shall be made good within 7 business days.

-Opening a loan against shares account through the Bajaj Finserv App with respect to individual Borrowers and which is subject to successful KYC completion
+Opening a loan against shares account through the Bajaj Finance platform with respect to individual borrowers and which is subject to successful KYC completion.

 For easy and smooth onboarding, we recommend keeping the below documents handy:

 - Proof of Identity and Address (Aadhaar, Passport, Driving Licence, Voter ID etc.)